MoniMurray/bookworms-et-al/README.md

 #### Newsletters - VIP Club

+Bookworms can provide additional benefit to Subscribers by providing regular interesting content related to bestsellers, author signings and readings and special offers.

 - Newsletter subscription in this application is provided via a custom django app.
 Any user, not just an authenticated user, may subscribe to receive a newsletter.
 The subscription page is launched via a link in the footer.
-Users may provide their name, but an email address is required and a user must opt-in to subscribe to comply with GDPR Regulations.
-A user will receive feedback confirming their subscription or inviting them to ensure the form is correctly filled in.
+Users may provide their name, but an email address is required in order to subscribe, and a user must opt-in to subscribe to comply with GDPR Regulations.
+A user will receive feedback confirming their subscription, or in the event of an error there will be feedback inviting them to ensure the form is correctly filled in.

 #### Social Media Marketing - Facebook business page